Project

 Replies (1)

-RE: Cleanup recordings folder - Added by Hiro Protagonist over 3 years ago
+RE: Cleanup recordings folder - Added by Hiro Protagonist almost 4 years ago

 Here's a script I use to check for directories that no longer contain video files: